The Logic of One

 “I thought you would ask what is you point?”
 Fifties responded.

 “What is your point?”
 Rong asked.

 “Did you present your CV and annual reports to God in the toilet?”

 The unexpected humour was irresistible and produced a combination of giggles and screams and coughing.
-And their ribs hurt afterwards.
+And their ribs were aching afterwards.

 It had been a ‘rock bottom to high heavens’ event for Rong.
 The circumstance of feeling crushing sadness, then elating happiness in just twenty minutes, was quite a baptism.
 Rong’s baptism into the ‘knowledge of one’ was definitive; never again would he depend on another for happiness and reassurance and he finds the Logic of One within.
-Nevertheless, he was overjoyed that his companionship with Roisin would endure, perhaps forever.
+Nevertheless, overjoy was his own that his companionship with Roisin would endure, perhaps forever.